adamwatters/homepage/about.md

 <br>

 I'm a web developer in New York City.
-After a summer stretching my brain doing [traditional carpentry](https://www.instagram.com/adam.watters/), I'm back in the internet game and looking to join a team building something ambitious and inspiring.
+After a summer stretching my brain doing [traditional carpentry](https://www.instagram.com/adam.watters/), I'm back in the internet game and looking to join a team building something ambitious.

 I worked at [TheLadders](https://www.theladders.com/) and [HealthKick](https://www.health-kick.com/).
 Before that I spent a few months at [The Recurse Center](https://www.recurse.com/) writing a ton of Javascript, mostly in the form of web apps and in-browser games.
 These days I'm focusing on expanding my skills into the backend building with Rails.